MetOffice/ai_data_readiness/docs/gridded_checklist_docs.md

 ### Hidden widget code
 We have used ipywidgets to create data entry fields for the checklist questions to make the process more accessible. <br>

-The code to generate these is contained in the hidden cells with ... ellipses.
+The code to generate these is contained in the hidden cells with ... ellipses.  <br>
 <img src="images/hidden_widget_code.png" width="auto" height="65">

 You can open these by clicking on the ... if you wish to review the code.
-To close them click the blue bar on the left.
+To close them click the blue bar on the left.  <br>
 <img src="images/hidden_widget_code_open.png" width="auto" height="180">
 ___

 ### Save your answers.

 Use the save buttons placed throuhgout the notebooks to save each section.
-This will save your answers to the .json file.
+This will save your answers to the .json file.  <br>
 <img src="images/save_button.png" width="auto" height="40">